cinecert/imf-vtfp/readme.md

 ### Timeline Digest Algorithm

+#### Description

 A virtual track timeline is prepared for message digest by canonicalization of the CPL Resources that comprise the timeline.
-This procedure joins contiguous regions and consolidates adjacent Resources that repeat the same range of edit units.
+This procedure joins contiguous Resources and consolidates adjacent Resources that repeat the same range of edit units.
-The canonicalization procedure is makes the algorithm tolerant of non-substantive differences in the CPL syntax used to represent a given timeline.
+The canonicalization procedure makes the algorithm tolerant of non-substantive differences in the CPL syntax used to represent a given timeline.
 This property will produce a consistent output for equivalent timelines without regard to, e.g., the use of `Segment` elements in the CPL syntax.

 The implementation shall construct a list of Resource items by iteration of the `Resource` elements comprising the virtual track to be fingerprinted.

+#### Procedure

+Having

+    o an IMF Composition Playlist (CPL) and o a UUID value identifying a virtual track in that CPL (the `track-id`);
+    o an intermediate list to contain canonical timeline metadata (initially empty)

+The set of `Resource` elements in the subject Composition Playlist, where the element is a descendant of a sub-class of SequenceType having a TrackId value equal to `track-id`, shall be iterated in order.

-For each `Resource` element, a Resource item shall be constructed having identical values for the properties `TrackFileId`, `EntryPoint`, `SourceDuration`, and `RepeatCount`.
+For each `Resource` element so considered, a canonical timeline metadata item shall be created having values for the properties `TrackFileId`, `EntryPoint`, `SourceDuration`, and `RepeatCount` that are identical to those in the respective `Resource` element.

+If the `Resource` element is the first in the timeline, then the respective canonical timeline metadata item shall be appended to the intermediate list.
+Otherwise one of three actions shall occur.

+Given:

-Two Resource items shall be determined to be *Congruent* if they contain the same `TrackFileId`, `EntryPoint`, and `SourceDuration` properties.
-Congruency determination shall not consider the value of `RepeatCount`.
+   o Two `Resource` items shall be determined to be *Congruent* if they contain the same `TrackFileId`, `EntryPoint`, and `SourceDuration` properties.
+Congruency determination shall not consider the value of `RepeatCount`; and

-A Resource item (the Present Resource) shall be determined to be a *Continuation* of the Resource item most recently added to the list of Resource items (the Previous Resource) when the following conditions are true:
+   o  A `Resource` item shall be determined to be a *Continuation* of the previous `Resource`
+      item when all the following conditions are true:
-   * The Present Resource is not the first item in the list (i.e., the list is not empty);
+     * The given `Resource` is not the first in the virtual track;
-   * The Present Resource and the Previous Resource have identical values of the `TrackFileId` property;
+     * The given `Resource` and the previous `Resource` have identical values of the `TrackFileId` property;
-   * Both the Present Resource and the Previous Resource have a `RepeatCount` value of 1;
+     * The given `Resource` and the previous `Resource` have a `RepeatCount` value of 1;
-   * The index of the first edit unit of the Present Resource is exactly one (1) greater than that of the last edit unit in the Previous Resource (i.e., the regions of the track file identified by the Previous Resource and the Present Resource are contiguous.)
+     * The index of the first edit unit of the given `Resource` is exactly one (1) greater than that of the last edit unit of the pervious `Resource` (i.e., the regions of the track file identified by the given `Resource` and the precious `Resource` are contiguous.)

+Then:

-If the Present Resource is Congruent to the Previous Resource, then the `RepeatCount` property of the Previous Resource shall be increased by the value of the `RepeatCount` property of the Present Resource.
-The Present Resource shall then be discarded.
+    o If the canonical timeline metadata item (the current item) is Congruent with the item most recently appended to the intermediate list (the previous item,) then the `RepeatCount` property of the current item shall be added to the `RepeatCount` property of the previous item and the current item shall be discarded.

-If the Present Resource is a Continuation of the Previous Resource, then the `SourceDuration` property of the Previous Resource shall be increased by the value of the `SourceDuration` property of the Present Resource.
-The Present Resource shall then be discarded.
+    o Else if the current item is a Continuation of the previous item, then the `SourceDuration` property of the current item shall be added	to the `SourceDuration` property of the previous item and the current item shall be discarded.

-In all other cases the Present Resource shall be appended to the list of Resource items.
+    o Else the current item shall be appended to the intermediate list, thus becoming the previous item.

-Once constructed, the list of Resource items shall be iterated to produce the input to the message digest context that shall determine the fingerprint value.
-Each Resource item in the list shall be encoded as follows to produce the stream of octets that shall comprise the canonical encoding of that Resource:
+Once constructed, the intermediate list shall be iterated to produce the input to the message digest context that shall determine the fingerprint value.
+Each item in the list shall be encoded as follows to produce the stream of octets that shall comprise the canonical encoding of that item:

 1. The encoder shall produce sixteen (16) octets comprising the binary encoding (per RFC 4122) of the `TrackFileId` property;
 2. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `EntryPoint` property;